 This book is meant to he both a text for university students and a reference for professionals.
 As in the first edition, the various aspects of the geography are first explained and then followed by an exposition of the economy through the national accounting system.
-This is an innovation in teaching economic
+This is an innovation in teaching economic geography.
+The manner in which the national product is formed is first explained and then the fifteen major sectors are discussed with the aid of many tables and maps.

 In his ninth book on Bangladesh’s physical geography and agriculture, the author draws upon his long experience in observing and studying the country’s physical environment, including its climate.
 Chapters 1 and 2 briefly describe the country’s diverse physiographic regions and its present climate.
 Chapter 3 then summarises information on the causes of global warming and possible impacts on climate, and draws attention to the serious limitations of climate models relating to the Indian subcontinent.